ERR_SSL_PROTOCOL_ERROR: what it is and 3 effective ways to repair it

 Whenever you access a website, your browser will request the site’s SSL certificate to establish a secure connection.
 SSL is a credential that proves a website’s legitimacy and is an essential element of the HTTPS protocol.

-When initiating an SSL connection, web browsers will also provide a client authentication certificate to the website server.
+When initiating an SSL connection, web browsers also provide the website server with a client authentication certificate.
 This process is known as the TLS handshake.

 After the authentication process completes, data transmission will occur, and the browser can display the web page.
-Otherwise, it will show different error messages depending on the issue, including ERR_SSL_PROTOCOL_ERROR on Google Chrome.
+Otherwise, it will show different error messages depending on the issue, including ERR_SSL_PROTOCOL_ERROR.

 Google Chrome shows ERR_SSL_PROTOCOL_ERROR code when encountering an SSL error